kevinyswong/kevinyswong.github.io/index.md

   (photos from Blind Magazine) that my doleful, forsaken spirits were revived when the sights and sounds and people reminded me of the golden days!
 How I held my breath until then!
 How I savored every moment surrounded by the graffiti in the subway!
 How I long for those days still!
-What great joy I had in those days!
+What great joy I had back then!
 As a matter of fact, if you look carefully, you might find me in one of the snapshots enjoying myself!
 To this day, I still have one of those glamorous photos framed in my bedroom, for nostalgia's sake!
 Woody Allen portrayed a corrupt, degraded New York in his 1979 movie, MANHATTAN, but his abomination